invap/c-reporter-api/README.md

-# C reporter API
+# A reporter API for C programs

-This project provides a reporting API written in C, to be used in tandem with an instrumentation-based event reporting application like the [Runtime Reporter](https://github.com/invap/rt-reporter.git "The Runtime Reporter") for the runtime verification of C programs.
+This project provides a reporter API written in C, to be used in tandem with an instrumentation-based event reporting application like the [Runtime Reporter](https://github.com/invap/rt-reporter/ "The Runtime Reporter") for the runtime verification of C programs.

-## Implementation of a reporting API for C programs
+## Implementation of the reporter API
 [Figure 1](#class-diagram) shows that architectural view of the implementation of the C reporting API.

 <figure id="class-diagram" style="text-align: center;">